kayd-kun/Unsplash-Image-Downloader/README.md

 The application returns a response with the results from the Unsplash platoform.
 The user has the option to select any images that he/she wants and download it.
 The images will be downloaded in the static folder.

+NOTE: You will need to have a static folder for the downloaded images to be stored.